Pontefract Collieries F.C.: 2018–19

-After two consecutive promotions the Colls had an extremely successful first ever season at Step Four of non-league in the NPL Division One East finishing as runners-up to Morpeth Town.
+In the NPL Division One East they finished as runners-up to Morpeth Town.
 A good pre-season saw the Colls gain 2 pieces of silverware – The Bill Cook Memorial Trophy against Glasshoughton Welfare and the Inaugural Colliery Cup from a keenly contested game against NPL Division One West side Atherton Collieries.
-The Colls narrowly lost out on promotion to the NPL Premier Division at the first time of asking after losing to Brighouse Town in the Play-offs.

-2019–20
+2019–20 & 2020-21

-A successful pre-season saw the Colls again retain the Bill Cook Memorial Trophy against Glasshoughton Welfare (winning 9–2) and also retain the Colliery Cup against the 2018–19 NPL Division One West champions Atherton Collieries (winning 6–1).
+The 19-20 season saw Pontefract in fourth place at the time of the campaign ending, before manager's Craig Parry and Craig Rouse departed to join Worksop Town.

+The 20/21 season saw Andy Monkhouse take the reigns, but ultimately struggled with a brand new squad - before the season once again came to a close (in October 2020).

 Pontefract Collieries playing at Tadcaster Albion in January 2022.

 Pontefract Collieries playing North Shields FC in October 2022.